 Read more beautiful open adoption stories:

 Help us show the world that compassion is contagious.
-SHARE this beautiful story on Facebook with your friends and family.
+SHARE this beautiful story on Facebook with friends and family.